clartaq/cwiki/resources/private/md/About_Front_Matter.md

 author: CWiki
 title: About Front Matter
 date: 2017-12-24T17:15:16.000-05:00
-modified: 2018-08-14T13:51:36.795-04:00
+modified: 2018-08-15T15:39:23.951-04:00
 tags:
   - about
   - front matter
   - metadata
 ---

 This information is relevant only if you use the [[About Import/Export|Import/Export]] capabilities of CWiki to read and save posts to and from disk.

 Front matter is meta-information you can include in your post file in a special section of text at the top of a Markdown file.
 CWiki supports front matter in the [YAML](http://yaml.org/) format as supported by the [Hugo](https://gohugo.io) or [Jekyll](https://github.com/jekyll/jekyll) static blog generators.
 (CWiki does not support templating as both Hugo and Jekyll do.)

 CWiki handles a minimal subset of what YAML can do.
 It just looks for a few different tags to use in wiki page descriptions.
-For example, the front matter for this document consists of:
+For example, the front matter for this page consists of:

 ```yaml
 ---